-Growing up in Brooklyn in a family of nine, Caswell Smith M’19 found inspiration in his mother’s joy in helping others—it spurred him to first study social work.
-A college basketball scholarship brought him to Rochester, and by 2006, he had his bachelor’s degree in the field.
+Growing up in Brooklyn in a family of nine, it was his mother's joy in helping others that first inspired Caswell Smith M’19 toward social work.
+A college basketball scholarship brought him to Rochester's Nazareth College, where he graduated in 2006 with a bachelor’s degree in the field.
 By 2008, he began exploring his options to go back for his master’s.

 Today, Caswell is a social worker with the Rochester City School District and plans to pursue his Ph.D.